 Engineers at Wildbit are given a tremendous amount of autonomy to guide the technical direction of our products, but with great power comes great responsibility. 🕷️🕸️ The team holds themselves to a high standard for the reliability, maintainability, and usability of code they write and the systems they design — all in service of creating the best possible experience for customers.
 As such, engineers are encouraged to be product-minded, considering extensible design patterns to enable building the best solution for today, while planning ahead for future growth.

-You will be a great fit for this role if you have a strong technical point of view that is coupled with pragmatism and an ability to execute.
+You will be a great fit for this role if you have a strong technical point of view that is coupled with pragmatism and an ability to execute, and you also have experience with modern JS ecosystem, React, and component-driven development.
 We're a remote-first team that believes in the value of "deep work," so you should be very comfortable with written forms of communication.
 We respect and care deeply about each other as individuals, so though we are seeking a self-motivated teammate, we're also looking for someone who will support and encourage others to do their best work.

 - Played a significant role in designing, building, and operating complex Rails applications, and have had to account for the scalability, reliability, and performance of those applications